Sprints (band)

 Sprints (stylised in all caps as SPRINTS) are an Irish garage punk band, formed in Dublin in 2019.
 The band currently consists of Karla Chubb (vocals, guitar), Sam McCann (bass, vocals), Jack Callan (drums) and Zac Stephenson (guitar).

 Between 2019 and 2022, the band recorded and released a series of singles and EPs for the Nice Swan label, before signing to City Slang.
 Their debut album, Letter to Self, was released in January 2024 to widespread critical acclaim.
 Following the album's release, founding guitarist Colm O’Reilly departed from the band in May 2024, citing "a desire to retreat from public performance."

 Following O’Reilly's departure, Sprints were initially joined by a succession of guest guitarists during their summer 2024 tour, before Zac Stephenson permanently joined the band's line-up.
 The newly solidified four-piece recorded and released, "Feast", a stand-alone single exploring "gluttony, consumption and desire."
-The band's second studio album, All That Is Over, was released on September 26, 2025.
+The band's second studio album, All That Is Over, was released on 26 September 2025.

 Biography

 Singer, guitarist and lead-songwriter Karla Chubb was born in Dublin and spent her early childhood in Düsseldorf, Germany before moving back to Ireland.
 Chubb, guitarist Colm O’Reilly and drummer Jack Callan are childhood friends.
 They have been playing music together since the age of 10.
 They then recruited bassist Sam McCann, who also sings on records and on stage.
 Frontwoman Chubb was inspired by the energy of punk rock.
 She mentioned the likes of Patti Smith, Siouxsie and the Banshees and PJ Harvey as vital forces.
 The band started to be professional in 2019, their first single "Pathetic" was intended to be a "straightforward song".
 They wanted to write songs that were "relatable [...] honest and raw and kind of just our take on life".

 Their second single "The Cheek" followed in September 2019: it was reviewed as "catchy with a manic ferocious chorus".
 Another single "Kissing Practice" was released in February 2020, Daniel Fox from Gilla Band was instrumental as producer for "embedding certain textures and layers".
 Chubb then described their music as a "melding of genres, from grunge to punk to garage.
 Anything we write is very rooted in a real story."
-They released in 2021 the EP Manifesto which was inspired by the campaign for Repeal The 8th in their country, and women’s ongoing fight for bodily autonomy.
-The band toured extensively in 2023: Clash magazine praised their "electrifying live show".
+They released in 2021 the EP Manifesto which was inspired by the campaign for Repeal The 8th in their country, and women's ongoing fight for bodily autonomy.
+The band toured extensively in 2023: Clash praised their "electrifying live show".

-In March 2022, SPRINTS released A Modern Job (EP) featuring singles "How Does the Story Go?" and "Little Fix."
+In March 2022, Sprints released A Modern Job (EP) featuring singles "How Does the Story Go?" and "Little Fix."